What Is a Tack Weld and How Is It Used?

 • They help you maintain joint gaps and reduce distortion.

-• They cut fixture costs in short-run production.
+• They lower fixture needs in short-run production.

-• They let you reposition components fast before final welds.
+• They let you reposition components before final welds.

 In automotive and aerospace work, these tack weld benefits support cleaner assembly and stronger final structures.
-When you need control, speed, and freedom from overbuilt tooling, tack welds give you a lean, efficient path forward.
+When you need control, speed, and less tooling, tack welds give you an efficient path forward.

 Standard Tack Weld vs. Bridge Tack Welds